Home > Asia/Middle East > Israel/Palestinian Territories > 9 Day Israel Itinerary: Tel Aviv, Jerusalem & Petra

 Yardenit - Baptism Site on the Jordan River

 The final stop on our tour was at the Yardenit Baptism Site on the Jordan River.
 This location is not the site where Jesus was baptized, but rather a location where tourists can be baptized in the Jordan River.
-On day seven, I visited the actual Baptism Site of Jesus Christ.
-To learn more about my visit to Yardenit, please click HERE.
+On day seven, I visited Qasr al-Yahud, the traditional baptism site of Jesus Christ on the Jordan River, which I’ll describe later in this itinerary.
+If you’re curious about Yardenit specifically, check out my post about the Yardenit baptism site on the Jordan River.

 A Group of Brazilian Tourists Being Baptized in the Jordan River at Yardenit